 Norwegian citizens who want to travel to Kenya are eligible to apply online for an electronic visa to Kenya.
 This eVisa is available to over 100 nationalities worldwide.

-The Kenyan eVisa facilitates Norwegian tourists the process of obtaining the required documentation to enter the country by allowing them to file over the internet and avoid having to visit a diplomatic office and waiting in long lines at the airport.
+The Kenyan eVisa makes it easier for Norwegian tourists to obtain the required documentation to enter the country, Norwegians can apply over the internet and avoid visiting a diplomatic office or waiting in long lines at the airport.

 Guidelines to Qualify for the Kenya eVisa From Norway

 The Kenyan online application form for Norwegians is hassle-free.
 All that is required to apply is: